What Is ‘Commission’ in Real Estate?

 Let’s break down what a real estate agent’s fee covers in a typical transaction where the total commission on the sale of a home is $20,000.

 To practice in real estate, each agent has to park their license with a broker.
-A broker is often the manager or owner of a real estate office; it’s the person who’s legally responsible for the real property transfer.
+A broker is often the manager or owner of a real estate office; it’s the person who’s legally responsible for the property transfer.

 For their part, to cover the liability they take on and recover other costs, the real estate brokerage also gets a cut of every transaction.

-That commission split will vary based on the agent’s agreement with their broker.
+This commission split will vary based on the agent’s agreement with their broker.
 The split is usually determined by an agent’s experience balanced against the services and leads the broker provides the agent with.

 For example, suppose the split between the broker and listing agent is 50%.
 That means that the agent and broker each get a $5,000 share of the $10,000 commission.